Asymmetrical spinnaker: Rigging and Gybing

 Rigging is different from conventional spinnakers.
 Since there is no spinnaker pole, there is no longer need for a pole topping lift or a pole downhaul.
 Like a jib, the asymmetric has two sheets and no "guy".
 The asymmetric is simpler to gybe than a conventional spinnaker since it only requires releasing a sheet and pulling in the other one, passing the sail in front of the forestay.
-An optional adjustable tack-line can be eased to allow the tack to lift, enabling the sail to also lift and its shoulders to rotate for deeper downwind angles.
+An optional adjustable tack-line can be eased to allow the tack to lift, enabling the sail to also lift and its shoulders to rotate windward for deeper downwind angles.

 Depending on the design and size of the boat, sail and position of the tack, asymmetrical spinnaker sheets may be led to pass between the spinnaker and the headstay or, alternatively, outside of the spinnaker during a gybe.
 An inside gybe requires space for the spinnaker to pass between its luff and the headstay.
 An outside gybe requires longer sheets and a method to prevent the lazy sheet from dropping below the sprit and tangling.

 An asymmetric spinnaker is particularly effective on fast planing dinghies and ultra-light displacement boats as their speed generates an apparent wind on the bow allowing them to sail more directly downwind.
 An asymmetric spinnaker can also be a simpler sail for a cruiser or short-handed sailer than a symmetric one.